modevsty/go-letteravatar/readme.md

 # Letter Avatar Generator

 ## Introduction
 The Letter Avatar Generator is a Go application designed to create personalized avatars using the first letter of a user's name.
-In this version, users have the flexibility to choose background colors, avatar shapes, and the file format for saving the generated avatar.
+Users have the flexibility to choose background colors, avatar shapes, size and the file format for saving the generated avatar.
 This project utilizes the `letteravatarapi` custom package for generating images with a letter set against a customizable background, making it ideal for creating unique avatars for various online platforms.

 ## Features
-- Selection of background color (options: Magenta, Green, Blue).
+- Users can choose a background color from predefined options.
-- Choice of avatar shape (Circle or Square).
+- Shape selection allows for either a circle or square avatar.
-- Options for saving the avatar in different formats (PNG or JPG).
+- Size customization enables specifying the avatar dimension within a range.
-- Customizable avatar size and color settings.
+- Supports saving the avatar in either PNG or JPG formats.

 ## Requirements
 - Go (version 1.15 or newer is recommended)